IPL-UV/IPL-UV.github.io/content/people/alumni/mara_diez.md

   img: mara2.webp
 ---

-While I was at ISP, I was conducting fMRI recordings of the visual brain using synthetic and natural images.
-I was director of the Optometry Clinic of the Universitat de Valencia, which has a range of experimental tools for vision research.
+While at ISP, I conducted fMRI recordings of the visual brain using synthetic and natural images.
+I also directed the Optometry Clinic of the Universitat de Valencia, which had a range of experimental tools for vision research.